lexus2k/tiny_mm/README.md

 ## Introduction

 Tiny memory manager can be used for dynamic memory allocations.
-Remember that many systems (and mcu controllers) have built-in memory manager.
 This library can be used to allocate memory blocks from predefined pool.
-And comments and wishes, please submit to issues section.
+Please submit any comments and wishes to issues section.

 ## Key Features

- * Simple and easy to use
+ * Simple API and easy to use
  * Allows resizing of allocated blocks
  * Small overhead (but please, be careful: each allocation eats at least 5 bytes)